shivanarrthine/Todo-List-iOS-App-using-Swift/README.md

-To-do List iOS App using Swift
+To-do List iOS App using Swift - Updated for Xcode 6.3 and Swift 1.2
 =============================

 Todo list app for iOS based on the tutorial at <a href="https://developer.apple.com/library/prerelease/ios/referencelibrary/GettingStarted/RoadMapiOS">iOS Developer Library</a> but coded using Swift.